Neuroradiologist, Seattleite, and yogi Sarah, 46, first heard about Basis through the medical industry.

 The first thing I do every morning without fail is to make a tea with fresh turmeric root, blended with ghee and cracked pepper.
 That’s also when I take my Basis.
 I take it in the morning because it’s just easier for me to remember.
 I also practice Ashtanga for about two hours every morning.

 I first heard about Basis through the medical industry.
 Someone in my circle mentioned the research on Basis and then I independently started to get curious and follow the science.
-I was really intrigued about this multi-pronged approach to aging.

 In medicine, there’s either this push to band-aid a problem after it’s occurred or heroic attempts to keep people living longer but not necessarily better—and I think both of those approaches are totally wrong.
 I think making sure people are healthy in the first place and maintaining balance is a much more of a sustainable approach to healthcare.

 The professional ballet world, when I was in it, was very much centered around an aesthetic goal.
 Instructors would want you to hit a certain pose and it wouldn’t necessarily mean you were being intentional or careful around the health of your body — it was primarily to achieve an aesthetic result.

 As I’m getting older, the end goal and the way that I approach movement is not necessarily about this aesthetic thing; it’s much more about functionality.
 I’ve taken it upon myself to learn about how I’m affected by what I put in my body and how the different types of movement that I do are going to sustain me and keep me strong.